Some material taken from bible.ca

 65 AD | Apr 9 | Virgin cow gives birth to a lamb in the temple | Wars 6.5.3 | Nero | |

-65 AD | May 16 | Angelic armies are seen waging war in the heavens, and around cities | Wars 6.5.3 | Nero | |
+65 AD | May 16 | Armies seen in the skies around Jerusalem | Wars 6.5.3, SibylOr 3.796-808 | Nero | |

 65 AD | Jun 2 | Pentecost | Nero | ||

-65 AD | Jun 2 | Priests in the temple felt an earthquake and heard a multitude of voices saying “Let us remove hence!” | Wars 6.5.3 | Nero | |
+65 AD | Jun 2 | Priests in the temple felt an earthquake and heard a multitude of voices saying “Let us remove hence!†| Wars 6.5.3 | Nero | |

 65 AD | Apostle Thaddaeus crucified by Magi in Persia | Nero | |||

-65 AD | ![]() | Rev 17:7-13 | Nero | ||
+65 AD | Apostle John receives the book of Revelation | Rev 17:7-13 | Nero | ||

-65 AD | ![]() | Tacitus, Philostratus, Seneca | Nero | ||
+65 AD | Earthquakes in Laodicea and Campania (“during the reign of Neroâ€) | Tacitus, Philostratus, Seneca | Nero | ||

 67 AD | Feb 6 | Countdown of 3 1/2 years of Tribulation starts | Nero | ||